 Wine is different than any other beverage.
 Alcohol is essential to its spiritual nature.
 Beer and spirits can be refreshing or ethereal but are made more by man than nature.
 It’s the wonder of new experience, the epiphany of worldly existence, and the profound sadness of remembrance that places wine in a special place in our hearts.
 Wine evokes our humanity.
 Perhaps a touch, a glance, a thought can do the same but not as consistently.

 Let me tie the knot between marriage and fine wine.
-They both promise fealty and a good life regardless of circumstances.
+They both promise commitment and a good life regardless of circumstances.
 Comparisons are unencumbered and appreciation is paramount.
 Disappointments are temporary and love is a promise to the loved and a learned experience.

 Most wines and spirits are blended, whether it be different years, grape varieties, vine age, terroir, estate-grown and contracted sources, field blends, or stages of winemaking (e.g., free-run or press wine, malolactic conversion, time on lees, wood exposure).
 Some examples:

 Multi-vintage champagne is both a horizontal blend (multiple vineyards) and a vertical blend (multiple recent vintages plus up to 30% older reserve wine)